Babylon Branch: Grade-separation project

-The tracks were elevated from ground-level between 1950 and 1980.
+The tracks were elevated from ground level between 1950 and 1980.
 Elevation of the line sparked grass-roots efforts to preserve the previous versions of Wantagh and Lindenhurst Stations, the former of which resulted in the creation of the Wantagh Railroad Museum.
 The last station to be elevated on the branch was Massapequa Park on December 13, 1980.

 On December 30, 1968, the first revenue train of M1 cars departed Babylon for Penn Station.
 In anticipation, all stations that were still at grade level had their platforms converted from low-level to high-level (an increase of 4 feet) from late-1967 to late-1968 in time for when the fleet went into service.
 Stations that were still at-grade at the time were Lindenhurst, Copiague, Amityville, Massapequa Park, Bellmore, and Merrick.
 The former three's grade separation projects had just gotten underway a few months prior, while Massapequa Park was still at-grade and the latter two were being prepared for their projects.
 All stations that had been elevated were equipped with single high-level island platforms, except for Babylon, which had two platforms.
 The call for high-level platforms was due to the M1 lacking steps that the fleet they were replacing had, and to make travel times quicker by several minutes.

 Work on grade separation began in 1970.
 The stretch of track between Amityville and Lindenhurst was grade-separated, with new high-level platforms on elevated viaducts, on August 7, 1973.
 At the same time, the stretch of track through Bellmore and Merrick was grade-separated, which was completed on June 28, 1975.

-In 1977, work began on the $29.5 million project to elevated the line through Massapequa Park to eliminate grade crossings.
+In 1977, work began on the $29.5 million project to elevate the line through Massapequa Park to eliminate the three remaining grade crossings.
 As part of the project, the platform at Massapequa was lengthened to accommodate twelve-car trains, meaning all stations on the branch could accommodate at least ten cars.
 The platform extension was completed in January 1980.
 This grade-separation project was completed on December 13, 1980.

 In October 1986, work began to extend the platform at Baldwin from being ten cars long to being twelve-cars long.
 As part of the project, a temporary wooden platform at the station's eastern end would be demolished and replaced by a 300 foot-long concrete slab.
 Work was expected to be completed in three months.
 Platform extensions had already been completed at Rockville Centre, Freeport, Merrick, and Wantagh.